me3zaAKAgoat/dtb-legacy/README.md

 ## Tasks

 - [ ] thoroughly describe the automatic synchronization system.
-- [ ] work on an Auto-save feature.
 - [ ] work on a loading UI (skeleton) while the data is being fetched.
-- [ ] add a terminate the week button.
 - [ ] make the basic layout for the statistics page.
 - [ ] rework task containers ( laggy expansion animation ).
 - [ ] make a settings page.
 - [ ] make a signup page.
-- [ ] make a statistics page.
 - [ ] refractor spree to make code more readable and more performant.
 - [ ] make a purple theme.
-- [ ] thoroughly describe the flow/usage of the app.
+- [x] thoroughly describe the flow/usage of the app.
 - [ ] make a new proper logo.
 - [ ] handle token expiration on the front-end. https://stackoverflow.com/questions/61997401/how-to-logout-user-when-token-expires-in-react-app
+  - log out on every JWT error response received
 - [ ] figure out how keep data stored client side (pouchDB and nedb and sessionstorage and localstorage) https://stackoverflow.com/questions/28314368/how-to-maintain-state-after-a-page-refresh-in-react-js https://rxdb.info/quickstart.html
 - [ ] read chapter 7 react router
 - [ ] rich text notes like discord parsing
 - [x] make a valorant abilities HUD inspired HUD for week status
-- [ ] custom context menu on tasks
+- [x] custom context menu on tasks
   - add possibility to delete tasks
 - [ ] add a percentage next to number input field in task container
 - [ ] description filled on submission does not have to be non empty
-- [ ] have a useref that stores all progresses to be used to count the global progress when needed
 - [ ] fix modal behaviour when clicked outside of form
 - [ ] give descriptions for navbar items on long hover
-- [ ] make task info modals bigger
+- [x] make task info modals bigger
-- [ ] change overall font to a more flexible one (modern looking)
+- [ ] change overall font to a more flexible one (modern looking - minimalistic)
 - [x] change time left to jst tasks title
 - [ ] add a color for thematic/visual identity
 - [x] tasks should be fetched at home component level and not tasks container component and passed to TasksContainer and updated with every successful debounce api call